ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  ``deps=install``

-   This dependency option validates and installs any required packages in the dependency list for ROCm, the AMDGPU driver, or both that are missing on the system running the command.
+   This dependency option validates and installs any required packages in the dependency list for ROCm, the AMD GPU Driver, or both that are missing on the system running the command.
 This dependency option is not a single ``<options>`` parameter and can be added to a list of other options for the installer.
-   The ``deps=install`` option expects at least one of the ``rocm`` or ``amdgpu`` ``<options>`` parameters to also be present in the list to enable the pre-installation of required dependencies before the Runfile Installer installs ROCm, the AMDGPU driver, or both.
+   The ``deps=install`` option expects at least one of the ``rocm`` or ``amdgpu`` ``<options>`` parameters to also be present in the list to enable the pre-installation of required dependencies before the Runfile Installer installs ROCm, the AMD GPU Driver, or both.

    For example, to install the dependencies and ROCm, the command line is as follows: